If you’re moving to Switzerland’s biggest city, here’s what you should know about finding houses and apartments in

-Housing in the industrial districts of 3 and 4 are a bit more affordable, as are the options in districts 9, 11 and 12 (about 15 minutes from the main city railway station), or nearer to Zürich airport.
-All of these areas are easily accessible to the city centre with public transport.
+Housing in the industrial Districts 3 and 4 are a bit more affordable, as are the options in Districts 9, 11, and 12 (about 15 minutes from Zürich Hauptbahnhof), or nearer to Zürich Airport.
+All of these areas are easily accessible to the city center with public transport.

 Renting versus buying apartments in Zurich

 Renting is the norm in Switzerland.
-To those considering buying a home in Switzerland, we recommend that you speak to a tax expert and a bank first.
-Since property prices only move between 1 and 2% each year, for many people, purchasing a property is not necessarily an effective way of creating more wealth, unlike in other countries.
+To those considering buying a home in Switzerland, speak with a tax expert and a bank first.
+Since property prices only move between 1 and 2% each year, purchasing a property is not necessarily an effective way of creating more wealth.

 Buying a home is relatively simple but selling one is a different challenge.
 Most people in Switzerland are looking to rent so there are very few buyers in the market place.
 It could take a year or more to sell a property.
 However, banks welcome investors and are very supportive of home buyers if clients are credit-worthy and have good records.

 There are also some special rules to consider when you change properties.
-For example, when signing a rental contract a one-year fixed term is expected.
-Three months of notice must be given before moving.
-Traditionally, moves must occur in either March or September (sometimes June is allowed as well but December is not permitted).
+For example, when signing a rental contract a one-year term is common.
+Tenants must give three months of notice before moving.
+Traditionally, moves occur in either March or September (sometimes June is possible; December is not).
 However, it is increasingly common for new contracts to have the possibility to cancel the lease at the end of every month except December (still with a three-month notice period).
-It can be possible to move before the three months of notice if follow-up tenants are found and a new rental contract is signed with them.
-Of course rental properties are also expected to be left in the same condition as they were found or fees for damages will incur.
+It can be possible to move before the three months of notice if follow-up tenants are ready to move in.
+Rental properties must be left in the same condition as they were found.
+Otherwise, fees for damages apply.